jthegedus/sveltekit-firebase-adapter-bug/README.md

 ## Thoughts

-Given a copy can be seen in `.svelte/output/client/_app` it seems to be a bug within SvelteKit itself.
+Given a recursive copy of `_app` can be seen in `.svelte/output/client/_app` on each `pnpm run build` it seems to be a bug within SvelteKit itself.

 original thoughts: